LinkerNetworks/remote-docker-exec/README.md

 # Params

-**PublicIP:** public IP of docker daemon or swarm

-**DockerDaemonPort:** listening port of docker daemon or swarm

 **ContainerId:** name or ID of container.
 For docker daemon, support containers created by daemon.
 For swarm, support containers created by all daemons in cluster.

 # Version
 Support docker 1.11.x with API version 1.23

-Note that docker 1.12 has merged swarm into daemon, not test so far.

 # LICENSE
 MIT